antoprince001/notes-scribe/README.md

 # Notes-Scribe

-This FastAPI web application leverages Open source LLMs (Large Language Model) using Ollama and LlamaIndex to build a RAG (Retrieval-Augmented Generation) knowledge base on top of notes taken.
+This FastAPI web application leverages Open source LLMs (Large Language Model) using Ollama and LlamaIndex to build a RAG (Retrieval-Augmented Generation) framework using user notes as knowledge base.
 It provides endpoints for interacting with the knowledge base to get responses to user queries.

 ## Tech Stack